 The Corporation follows investment guidelines and operating policies.
-The Board of Directors, in its discretion, may amend or approve investments that exceed these guidelines and policies as investments are made.
+The Board of Directors, in its discretion may amend or approve investments that exceed these guidelines and policies as investments are made.
 These policies govern such matters as: (i) restricting exposure per mortgage investment; (ii) requirements for director approvals; and (iii) implementation of operational risk management policies.

-The Corporation's directors take an active role in approving each and every investment the Corporation makes.
-During fiscal year 2018, 170 investment approvals were sent to the Board of Directors (2017 - 141).
-The Corporation shall not make an investment, which exceeds \$1 million, unless approved by no less than three of the Independent Directors.
+The Corporation's directors take an active role in approving the investments that the Corporation makes.
+During the fiscal year of 2019, 79 investment approvals were sent to the Board of Directors (2018 - 170) for approval.
+Under the investment guidelines, investment amounts between \$1 million to \$2 million, require one Independent Director's approval, and investments with total investment amounts over \$2 million, require no less than three Independent Director's approvals.